Management in ExxonMobil Indonesia

 Before holding her current position as Indonesia Human Resources manager in she has held many roles within ExxonMobil Indonesia; from an Procurement Analyst in 2002, Supervisor Process and Controls in 2004, Supervisor Expolaration/Drilling Procurement in 2010 , as well as Area Procurement Manager in 2015.

-Mrs. Puspa was appointed to the position of Indonesia Human Resources Manager of ExxonMobil Indonesia in July 2018.
+Mrs. Puspa was appointed to the position of Indonesia Vice President Human Resources of ExxonMobil Indonesia in July 2018.

 President Director and CEO of Federal Karyatama, ExxonMobil Indonesia

 Patrick Adhiatmadja earned his degree in Architecture Engineering and further studied at INSEAD Business School.